 - 0% of the patients entered a long term care facility.

-Three adolescent patients were treated on the inpatient program in 2018 and 2019.
+Seven adolescent patients were treated on the inpatient program in 2019 and 2020.

 In order to ascertain the long-term outcome for the individual, Burke contracts with a company to conduct follow-up interviews via phone at 3-months post-discharge.